If you’re looking for information on how to respond to being critiqued, either online or in person, read this.

 In any given manuscript you will probably disagree with your editor.
 Every time you disagree, think: is this something that is truly, deeply, massively, project-ending important to me to have my way?
 If it’s not, do it their way.
 You don’t want a reputation as a prima donna or someone impossible to work with.
 There may be 1-2 things per manuscript that you must have your way despite what the editor says.
 Write out a 1-2 paragraph justification for each and send that to your editor.
 There’s usually a little wiggle room, but not much, so you want to save your disagreements for things that truly matter.

 Making corrections takes time.
 It’s also boring as hell, emotionally difficult, and generally about the least fun thing you can do in writing.
 And then you send it in and they send it back with more corrections–copy editing stuff.
 They’ll correct your grammar, punctuation, and spelling, but you must apply/sign off on those corrections because it’s your work.
 You do those and send it back.
 Then they return it for proofreading.
 You have to proofread it to make sure it’s correct because the work represents you.
 Your name is on it, and it’s you who will be covered in mud if there are errors.
 Your editor won’t suffer (that much) if your work goes to print with errors, but readers might decide not to bother with something full of typos and punctuation issues, at which point you lose money, and it looks unprofessional, which means you lose respect.
-I am completely forgiving of GPS errors in drafts and am happy to read a draft rife with GPS errors.
+I am completely forgiving of mechanics errors in drafts and am happy to read a draft rife with such.
 I will put a book down if there’s more than one error in the first chapter.
 With even one error, I view the book with deep distrust.

 By the time you’re at the proofreading stage you are so sick of the project you’d rather slit your wrists than look at it again, but it must be done.
 It took me 100 hours to write a 10,000 word story, apply the edits, and proof it, and most of that time was the edits and proofing.
 I haven’t read it since.